If you've thought about traveling, or you have traveled but didn't enjoy it, I hope this page is useful to you

 7. Tommy John underwear - non-cotton, it dries within an hour, packs so thin you can take a dozen pairs in your carry-on, and won't even notice you're wearing it.

 8. Alba Botanica Hawaiian sunscreen - SPF 45, water resistant, biodegradable, and contains no oxybenzone or octinoxate which can harm coral reef environments.

-9. Tilley hats - their broad brim hats offer great protection from the sun, air ventilation, are easy to pack, waterproof, and come with a lifetime guarantee.
+9. Tilley hats - their broad brim hats offer great protection from the sun, air ventilation, are collapsible and easy to pack, waterproof, and come with a lifetime guarantee.

 We prefer to travel mid-week (Tuesday, Wednesday, or Thursday).
 Ticket prices are usually cheaper, and airports are less crowded.
 We also prefer to travel during the shoulder season to avoid tourist crowds and high prices.

 We enjoy staying at a bed & breakfast.
 They’re usually cheaper than a hotel, in quiet residential neighborhoods, have more character, fewer guests, the owners know your name, and breakfast is included!
 Plus you have the added bonus of a local to talk to, and it can be a great way to meet fellow travelers as well.

 Some of our favorite bed & breakfasts have been Miller Tree Inn (Forks, Washington), Manor House Inn (Bar Harbor, Maine), Mossman Gorge (Mossman, Australia), Casa Caminho do Corcovado (Rio de Janeiro, Brasil), Green Gables Inn (Pacific Grove, California), Aloha Guest House (Captain Cook, Hawaii), Shailer's Bed & Breakfast (Hamilton, New Zealand), and Fateh's Retreat (Sawai Madhopur, India).